 RAID is an acronym that stands for “Redundant Array of Independent Disks.”

-This means that RAID has an array or several drives that are interpreted by the operating system as a single device.
+This means that RAID has an array or a number of disks that are interpreted by the operating system as a single device.
 And the redundancy feature means that the same information gets stored on each drive in the array providing extra insurance that information on each disk is safe.

-This means that even if multiple hard drives fail you will not lose any data.
+This means that even if multiple hard drives fail you will not suffer any data loss.
 As a result of putting many drives on one array, there’s increased disk space and quicker access speeds.

 How Does RAID 5 Work?

-There are many different kinds of RAID that can fit any number of your personal or business needs from RAID 0 which does not offer data redundancy to RAID 10 which offers good performance with the tradeoff of available disk space.
+There are many different RAID types that can fit any number of your personal or business needs from RAID 0 which does not offer data redundancy to RAID 10 which offers good performance with the tradeoff of available disk space.

 But the type of RAID we’ll be talking about is RAID 5.